 In connection with the Long Term Incentive Plan, the Company endorses the policy that stock ownership by management is an important factor in aligning the interests of management and stockholders.
 The Company has adopted stock ownership guidelines that are intended to encourage stock ownership by management.
 Under these guidelines, management personnel are expected to own shares of Common Stock with a specified value equal to 100% of their respective base salaries.
 These share ownership requirements may be met over a period of five years.
-The Compensation Committee will consider an individual's compliance with the stock ownership guidelines in determining the size of future equity-based grants.
+The Committee will consider an individual's compliance with the stock ownership guidelines in determining the size of future equity-based grants.
+As of March 16, 2005, Mr. Chait owned in excess of 200,000 shares of Common Stock, thereby exceeding these share ownership requirements.